Boundary organization

-A boundary organization is a formal body jointly generated by the scientific and political communities to coordinate different purposes and promote consistent boundaries and mutually incomprehensible interactions.
+A boundary organization is a formal body jointly generated by the scientific and political communities to coordinate different purposes and promote consistent boundaries and mutually comprehensible interactions.
 Boundary organizations provide an institutionalized place for the development of long-term relationships, the promotion of two way communication, the development and use of management tools, and the negotiations on the boundaries of the problem itself.
 According to Carr and Wilkinson, boundary organizations are increasingly becoming networks and social arrangements between scientific and political institutions.
 On the international level, boundary organizations are most frequently set up for governments to deal with environmental issues.

 Boundary organizations have three key characteristics.
 First of all, they include the involvement of scientists and politicians, along with Professionals who coordinate them.
 Secondly, boundary organizations provide chances and reasons to create Boundary objects.
 For example, mediums that can help different parties within the boundary organizations to communicate with each other.
 Last but not least, they have a responsibility to ensure that research and policy groups can understand each other since these two communities are very different from each other.